Best quiet holidays for a chilled vibe

 Surprised?
-Don’t be – Mexico’s not all about tequila, pounding music and Spring Break parties.
-Break away from Cancun to the blissed-out Riviera Maya and you’ll soon rock up on soft beaches backed by jungle scenes.
-This slice of Caribbean coast also boasts an army of ancient Mayan ruins.
-Take in the stories of their old civilisations with a stroll around these used-to-be palaces.
-You’ve also got one of the biggest coral reefs in the world, so stick your head underwater and snorkel your way to people-free peace.
+Don’t be – Mexico’s not all about tequila, pumping music and Spring Break parties.
+You can skip the noise of Cancun and head down the coast to the blissful Riviera Maya – it’s all soft beaches backed by jungle scenes.
+This slice of Caribbean coast also boasts some ancient Mayan ruins, so you can take in the stories of old civilisations.
+And, you’ve also got one of the biggest coral reefs in the world, so stick your head underwater and snorkel your way to people-free peace.

 Halkidiki, Greece

-Being an introvert doesn’t mean you’ve got to miss out on the most popular destinations – you just have to be a bit savvy about where you park your sun lounger.
-Fancy Greece but hate the crowds?
+Avoiding the crowds doesn’t actually mean you’ve got to miss out on the most popular destinations – you just have to be a bit savvy about where you park your sunlounger.
+Fancy Greece but hate the busy vibes?
 You and Halkidiki’s trident-shaped coastline will get on fine.
 Go for pocket-sized Gerakini or remote Ouranoupolis’ baby bays – they’ve both got the balance between peace and quiet with enough tavernas and shops to keep you going.
-Introvert doesn’t mean hermit, after all.

 Calodyne, Mauritius

-If there’s another group of people who tend to steer clear of crowds, it’s the honeymooners.
-So, take a leaf out of their book and sink into the soft sands of Mauritius.
+If there’s one group of people who tend to love to steer clear of crowds, it’s the honeymooners.
+So, you already know the soft sands of Mauritius are a win for idyllic, quiet retreats.
 Calodyne is on the north coast and has personal space on point.
-It’s all untamed coastline, ultra-quiet bays and low-key hotels, with a dinky village nestled in the middle.
-No nightclubs here – this place takes a walk on the au-natural wild side.
+It’s all untamed coastline, ultra-quiet bays and low-key hotels, with a small village nestled in the middle.
+No nightclubs here – this place takes a walk on the au-naturel wild side.

 Ready to get away from it all?
 Check out these last-minute deals.